rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ```
 By adding our users to the group "wheel" you give them `sudo` access.

 You still need a password for `sudo` access.
 There are ways around this, but none are all that secure.
-Frankly, if you have problems with security using `sudo` on your server, then you have got much bigger problems with your entire setup.
+Frankly, if you have problems with security using `sudo` on your server, then you have much bigger problems with your entire setup.
 Set the two administrative passwords with secure passwords:

 ```
 passwd ssimpson